Padres top Diamondbacks behind Lamet's strong start

 The six home runs were a Padres record at Petco Park and one shy of the franchise's single-game record.
 Lamet retired the first 14 Diamondbacks he faced before hitting Andy Young with a pitch.
 Kole Calhoun ended the bid for a no-hitter and shutout, leading off the seventh inning with his third home run.

 The Padres scored three runs in each of the first three innings with two homers in each of the innings.
-Machado opened the scoring by homering on a 2-0 pitch with one out in the first.
+Machado opened the scoring when he homered on a 2-0 pitch with one out in the first.
 France drew a two-out walk and scored on Myers' fifth home run of the season.

 Jurickson Profar opened the second with a single and scored on Tatis' eighth homer of the season -- and fifth in the last four games.
 After Tatis homered in a fourth straight game, Machado then went back-to-back with his second homer of the game.
 Bumgarner, who is now 0-3 with a 9.35 earned run average in four starts with Arizona, lasted only two innings, giving up six runs on five hits and a walk with two strikeouts.